 Soul of a Lion is the masterwork of Winemaker Daniel Daou, who combines technical innovation with the touch of an artist.
 The fruit for Soul of a Lion is identified early and reverently tended through harvest.
 The berries are optically sorted to ensure pure fruit integrity, and the wine is made exclusively from free-run juice.
 During fermentation, Daniel employs proprietary phenolic management techniques to complement his own sensory expertise.
 The resulting wine displays a rare trifecta of power, density and elegance.

 Georges and Daniel Daou grew up in Beirut, Lebanon, the sons of Joseph and Marie.
-Joseph was a self-made businessman.
-At the time Beirut was known as “the Paris of the Middle East.”
+Joseph was a self-made businessman, and at the time Beirut was known as “the Paris of the Middle East.”
 During summer vacations, the brothers would play in the ancient olive groves owned by their grandfather, and it was in these groves that they learned to love agriculture and the rural way of life.

 The brothers’ idyllic childhood came to an abrupt end in 1975.
 At the advent of the Lebanese Civil War, an errant rocket struck the Daou family home.
 Georges and Daniel were both gravely injured, as was their sister Michelle.
 Their parents nursed them back to health, then moved the family to safety in Paris.
 Through it all, Joseph showed his sons the way.
 He exemplified the virtues of courage, belief and persistence, and his sons would later come to say that he had “the soul of a lion.”